HL7/CDA-ccda/input/pagecontent/generalguidance.md

 Regarding implementation, the creator of a CDA instance populates the template identifier (templateId) field to assert conformance to a given template version.
 On the receiving side, the recipient can then not only test the instance for conformance against the CDA Extensible Markup Language (XML) schema, but also test the instance for conformance against asserted templates, historically, using custom schematron.

 StructureDefinition publishing provides inherent validation and versioning without needing to develop custom schematron.
 However, the validity and reliability of this has not been fully tested and there is wide use of schematron in the industry.
-This current publication retains the templateIDs, as a secondary StructureDefininition.ID, but the publication does not rely on it for QA and validation within the specification itself.
+This current publication retains the templateIds, as a secondary StructureDefininition.id, but the publication does not rely on it for QA and validation within the specification itself.
 Tooling is being investigated to support instance validation using inherent processes that can be made available for the industry to leverage in sending and receiving instances

 #### Template Versioning
 C-CDA templates are identified with a templateId.
 The templateId is a two-part identifier that consists of a root that is an Object Identifier (OID) and an optional date extension.
 The root identifies the named template and the extension identifies the version of that template.
 Initially C-CDA templates did not include versions so the templateId/@extension attribute was not used.
 Some of these templates are still present on C-CDA 3.0.

 StructureDefinition publishing provides inherent validation and versioning without needing to develop custom schematron.
 However, the validity and reliability of this has not been fully tested and there is wide use of schematron validation.
-This current publication retains the templateIDs as an identifier on the template StructureDefinition and as a required slice on the templateId within the CDA structure.
-When validating CDA instances, the templateID is still used to identify the template to validate against.
+This current publication retains the templateIds as an identifier on the template StructureDefinition and as a required slice on the templateId within the CDA structure.
+When validating CDA instances, the templateId is still used to identify the template to validate against.
 Tooling is being investigated to support instance validation.

 #### Open and Closed Templates

 In CDA. templates are declared to be either Open or Closed templates.
 In Open templates, all of the features of the CDA R2 base specification are allowed except as constrained by the templates.
 Open templates allow HL7 CDA implementers to develop additional structured content not constrained within this guide.
 HL7 encourages implementers to bring their use cases forward as candidate requirements to be formalized in a subsequent version of the standard to maximize the use of shared semantics.
 By contrast, a Closed template specifies everything that is allowed and nothing further may be included.
-There are only 2 templates in C-CDA 3.0 that are closed templates.
+There are only two templates in C-CDA 3.0 that are closed templates.
 [Estimated Date of Delivery](StructureDefinition-EstimatedDateofDelivery.html) and [Medication Free Text Sig](StructureDefinition-MedicationFreeTextSig.html).
 Closed templates are indicated by a "sig-closed": constraint.

 ### Template Conformance